BackThe Ashover Book

 A1:First man cast into second place (second man move up); cross with third lady.
 First lady cast into second place (second lady move up); cross left shoulder with third man.

-A2:Bottom two couples, two changes of a circular hey with hands.
+A2:Bottom two couples, two changes with hands.
 Ones lead up through the twos, cast back to second place, then loop to the right to finish with the lady at the top between the twos, man at the bottom between the threes.

 B1:Join hands in lines and fancy step at the end of which ones move to your left to the middle of lines up and down.
 Fancy step again.